Out and about, walks and beaches

 Saunton is miles of sandy beach backed by the Braunton Burrows and links round to Crow point complete with ship wreck and great for collecting driftwood.
 There are toilets and cafe onsite at Saunton but is a 15-20 minute drive depending on traffic.

-This is our favourite for rock pooling as it is almost all rock pools until low tide where you get a little patch of sand to swim and access to a hidden cove (perfect for playing pirates!).
+Lee Bay: This is our favourite for rock pooling as it is almost all rock pools until low tide where you get a little patch of sand to swim and access to a hidden cove (perfect for playing pirates!).
 Currently, the car park is free but does get very full so we advise going early morning or tea time.
-There are basic public toilets and a house has recently opened a little café from their garden/living room!
+There are public toilets up the lane towards the pub opposite the beach.

 For more ideas take a look at the Things To Do page on our website.